DtheFather/Transformer-Based-Adaptive-Network-Intrusion-Prevention-Firewall/README.md

 2. **Integration Testing**: Run the `integration_test.py` script to test the system's overall functionality.
 3. **Performance Testing**: Run the `performance_test.py` script to test the system's performance under heavy network traffic.

+To simulate attacks, send abnormal packets or run a simple fake attack script.
+When detected:

+- The IP is logged in `firewall_log.csv`
+- The IP is blocked via iptables
+- Dashboard updates immediately

 📸 Screenshots
 ---------------
 [Placeholder for screenshot 1]
 [Placeholder for screenshot 2]
 [Placeholder for screenshot 3]

+To simulate attacks, send abnormal packets or run a simple fake attack script.
+When detected:

+- The IP is logged in `firewall_log.csv`
+- The IP is blocked via iptables
+- Dashboard updates immediately

 👤 Author